 There is absolutely no creep when the trigger goes to a hard wall and then snaps and ends with just a slight bit of overtravel.
 The Canik TP9SFx trigger resets to the just in front of the wall so you do have to pull through a bit of light takeup but for a striker-fired trigger on a $550 MSRP gun you won’t find anything better.

 The interior of the Canik TP9SFx trigger guard itself is huge so if you’re shooting with gloves in cold weather or for a tactical application the gloves shouldn’t interfere with your ability to reach the trigger.
-There is also a 1913 rail on the front of the dust cover allowing you to mount lights or lasers like the TLR1 or the Olight PL2.
+There is also a 1913 rail on the front of the dust cover to mount lights or lasers like the TLR1 or the Olight PL2.
 So pretty much any accessories made for pistols that attach via a 1913 rail will work.

 Canik TP9SFx Accessories

 There is a large aftermarket Canik TP9SFx.
 Considering how well set up the gun is from the factory that’s a surprise.
 If you want to get base plates for the Canik TP9SFx you can purchase them from Taylor Freelance.
 Sprinco makes a product called the Recoil Management system.
 It will allow you to change out the recoil spring assembly on the gun to one tuned specifically to the ammo load you plan to run.

 A company called Freedom Smith makes an aluminum trigger called the Fat Daddy Trigger for the Canik TP9SFx.
 The Canik TP9SFx Freedom Smith Fat Daddy trigger is wider and reduces the amount of both takeup and over travel.